 Tawny had to use plyers to loosen the dang thing which resulted in it snapping, becoming singularly useless, and dragging our entire air system down with it.

 Good thing we were at Walmart.
 We figured we could find a comparable bolt that could screw right in there and solve all our problems.

 Incorrect again.
 The vital component of our ever-important air system was not only cheap plastic but also reverse-threaded.
 If we wanted to find a replacement bolt, we were looking in the wrong country.

 We had to get pretty creative.
-In the end, a mixture of Butyl tape (works as a sealant), duct tape, super glue, and the closest fitting screw we could find paired with some red-necking got the job was done.
+In the end, a mixture of Butyl tape (which works as a sealant), duct tape, super glue, and the closest fitting screw we could find paired with some red-necking got the job done.
 And surprisingly, it was actually functional, which is incredibly lucky since most of our drive back was on the mountainous Highway 101 with endless ups, downs, wild bends, and perilous drop-offs.

 5. THE 3 AM SMOKEOUT

 Fast-forward a few months and you’ll find us staked out in Montana, surviving skoolie life in the winter.
 Some nights are bitterly cold, with temperatures dropping well below zero.

 On these nights, with our tiny wood stove, we learned that I have to wake up every one to two hours to feed the fire.
 On super cold nights, if I fail to get up every hour, the bus temperature quickly falls from the high 60s to the low 50s.
 In our blankets, we hardly mind the cold, but we also have our dog to think about who sleeps upfront in his king-sized bed and valiantly guards the front door.

 On one particularly cold night, all we had for firewood was used up ax-throwing targets made of pine 2×8 lumber.
 We normally love this wood for multiple reasons – we get it for free, it lights easily, and it burns hot.